deepset-ai/haystack/docs/_src/api/api/retriever.md

 **Arguments**:

-- `docs`: List of documents to embed
+- `documents`: List of documents to embed.

 **Returns**: